deepinv/deepinv/docs/source/deepinv.optim.rst

 (:math:`y \approx A(x)`), the second term :math:`g:\xset\mapsto \mathbb{R}_{+}` acts as a regularization, and
 :math:`A:\xset\mapsto \yset` is the forward operator (see :meth:`deepinv.physics.Physics`).

-Optimisation algorithms for minimising the problem above can be written as fixed point algorithms, i.e. for :math:`k=1,2,...`
+Optimisation algorithms for minimizing the problem above can be written as fixed point algorithms, i.e. for :math:`k=1,2,...`

 .. math::